 For example, Section 1202 Qualified Small Business Stock (more details here and here), Section 351 transfers, and similar statutes probably also exclude or defer gain for Washington state’s new capital gains tax.
 Interestingly, one deferral that doesn’t work?
 Qualified Opportunity Zones (more details here).

-Note: An awkward but important planning point: One can fairly assume the Washington State Department of Revenue will struggle to administer this new tax law as it learns how to apply complex federal tax laws for the first time.
+Note: An awkward but important planning point: One can already see the Washington State Department of Revenue struggling to administer this new tax law as it learns how to apply complex federal tax laws for the first time.
+(The most recent regulatory guidance, published on July 6, 2023 shows several “holes” for common taxpayer questions, including one our office asked the agency about.)

 Washington State Capital Gains Tax Exemptions